 If a stock with a large short base pre-earnings (indicating negative market expectations) is actually becoming easier to borrow according to our data, this could be a signal that market expectations are incorrect and could present an opportunity for alpha generation.

 Why call it Bob’s Free Lunch, you ask?
 Hanweck’s Head of Business Development Bob Levy did exactly this a few weeks ago.
-He was sitting with one of our quantitative analysts reviewing the list of stocks most-shorted before earnings and compared it to our Implied Borrow data.
+He was sitting with one of our quantitative analysts reviewing the list of stocks most-shorted before earnings and compared it to our Borrow Intensity data.

-So Bob went ahead and bought 100 shares of IMMU before earnings at $7.89.
-It's now trading above $12 and paid for Bob to enjoy some fine dining.
+So Bob went ahead and bought 100 shares of IMMU before earnings at $7.89 (IMMU 37.54 +0.63 +1.71%).
+It's now at $11.43 (as of 9/21/17) and paid for Bob to enjoy some fine dining.
 Here’s Bob at lunch:

 Market participants frequently look at standard indicators such as Loan Outstanding and the delayed Short Interest indicators.
-By also using Hanweck Implied Borrow data, they now have access to a true here-and-now measure of expectations of the same thing.
+By also using Hanweck Borrow Intensity data, they now have access to a true here-and-now measure of expectations of the same thing.
 It's all about inspecting the iceberg from both above and below the water.